ga-wdi-lessons/git-intro/readme.md

 Check out the Pro Git book - available for free online! https://git-scm.com/book/en/v2

 ### Bonus Exercise 3: Reset your work
 What if you staged some work and realize you don't want that saved?
-Or, what if you've gone even further and committed something, but want tor evert back to the last commit?
+Or, what if you've gone even further and committed something, but want to revert back to the last commit?

 1. make a few changes to your resume.txt file
 2. stage those files, but do NOT commit